the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

 In your case the initial state is the list of items.
 Note that you have to call `super(props);` to call the constructor of the extended class.
 It's mandatory.
+It sets `this.props` in your constructor.
+Otherwise you might run into bugs in the future.

 The state is bound to the class with the `this` object.
-You can access the state in your component - for instance in the `render()` method.
+You can access the state in your component.
+For instance, it can be used in the `render()` method.
 Before you have mapped a static list of items.
-Now you are about to use the list of your internal component state.
+Now you are about to use the list from your internal component state.

 {lang=javascript}
 ~~~~~~~~